nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should be initialised with data added in previous executions.
+6. Should allow certain data to be private.
+7. Should use intuitive commands to make it easier for novice users.
+8. Should be robust and should not crash due to invalid commands.
+9. Source code should be open source.
+10. Should work offline.

 ## Appendix D : Glossary